gkraften/P-Uppgift/README.md

     '''Lets the color whose turn it currently is to skip its turn.'''

   def winner(self):
-    '''If both players have skipped their turn or if the board is full the color that has most pieces is returned.
+    '''If both players have skipped their turn or if the board is full a list containing the color that has won and by how many pieces is returned.
 If no one has won yet, None is returned.'''
 ```

 #### Klass som representerar en reversi-bot